 - 1. Attach the case to the device. - 2.
-Place the device on a flat level surface with the display facing down and clamp it firmly in place.
-See Figure 34-12 (page 166). - 3.
-Repeat the following steps 5 times: - a.
-Attach the modified Apple MagSafe Charger to the back of the case, allowing the Apple MagSafe Charger to magnetically align. - b.
-Connect the force gauge hook to the eyelet.
-See Figure 34-12 (page 166). - c.
+Place the device on a flat level surface with the display facing down and clamp it firmly in place. - 3.
+Glue the non-magnetic eyelet to the center of the back of the Apple MagSafe Charger so pulling on the eyelet exerts a force on the center of the charger.

+- 1. Repeat the following steps 5 times: - a.
+Attach the Apple MagSafe Charger and eyelet assembly to the back of the case, allowing them to magnetically align. - b.
+Connect the force gauge hook to the eyelet. - c.
 Reset the force gauge's peak force value. - d.
 Pull the force gauge vertically until the Apple MagSafe Charger and eyelet assembly dislodge from the case. - e.
-Note the peak force value displayed on the force gauge. - 4.
-Calculate the average of the 5 peak force measurements. - 5.
-Verify the average force is within the range of 800 gf to 1100 gf.
+Note the peak value from the force gauge.

+- 2. Calculate the average of the 5 peak force measurements. - 3.
+Verify the average force is within the range of 800 gf to 1100 gf when removing the mass of the Apple MagSafe Charger and eyelet assembly.